Explore the mysteries of majestic Great Caucasus in Georgia!

 DAY 7.
 MESTIA-ZUGDIDI-BATUMI (distance: 264 km)

 After breakfast, we’ll drive to the Black Sea and visit a palace-museum in Zugdidi in which one of Bonaparte’s masks is stored.
-Attractions also include the charming Botanical Garden (19th cent.) in Batumi, a walk across the seaside boulevard where you can see harbor and the impressive Alphabetic Tower – an impressive sculpture depicting 33 letters of Georgian alphabet.
+Attractions also include the charming Botanical Garden (19th cent.) in Batumi, a walk across the seaside boulevard where you can see harbor and the impressive Alphabet Tower – an impressive sculpture depicting 33 letters of Georgian alphabet.
 Free time.
 Dinner in Batumi.
 Accommodation.

 DAY 8.
 BATUMI-SARPI-GONIO-BATUMI (distance: 20 km)